-How climate boosts transmission of rotavirus - Futurity
+How climate boosts the spread of rotavirus - Futurity

 Rotavirus is a disease characterized by watery diarrhea, vomiting, fever, and abdominal pain.
 It is most common in infants and small children, who can often lose their appetites and become dehydrated.

-Diarrheal disease is the fifth-leading cause of death worldwide and third-leading cause among children under 5, researchers say.
+Diarrheal disease is the fifth-leading cause of death worldwide and third-leading cause among children under five, researchers say.
 Studies have shown that rotavirus is one of four pathogens responsible for most of the severe diarrheal diseases.
 It has been thought of as a virus spread through person-to-person contact, not one that is largely influenced by climate.
 Yet, numerous studies have shown it is present in water.

-“Our study provides mechanistic understanding of the potential role that temperature plays in rotavirus waterborne transmission in the tropics and has implications for climate change,” says Joseph Eisenberg, senior author of the study and chair of the School of Public Health’s epidemiology department at UM.
+“Our study provides mechanistic understanding of the potential role that temperature plays in rotavirus waterborne transmission in the tropics and has implications for climate change,” says Joseph Eisenberg, senior author of the study and chair of the School of Public Health’s epidemiology department.

 “These results emphasize the importance of wastewater treatment.
 Currently, billions of people globally (largely in the tropics) are exposed to polluted waters due to the lack of sufficiently treating wastewater.”